Korean War: Communist Losses

 According to the South Korean Ministry of National Defense, North Korean military losses totaled 294,151 dead, 91,206 missing, and 229,849 wounded, giving North Korea the highest military deaths of any belligerent in absolute and relative terms.
 The PRIO Battle Deaths Dataset gave a similar figure for North Korean military deaths of 316,579.
 Chinese sources reported similar figures for the North Korean military of 290,000 "casualties" and 90,000 captured.
 The financial cost for North Korea was massive indirect losses and lost economic activity; the country was devastated by the cost of the war and the American bombing campaign, which, among other things, destroyed 85% of North Korea's buildings and 95% of its power generation.
 The Soviet Union suffered 299 dead, with 335 planes lost.

+The Americans claimed during the war that they had killed over 1,500,000 Chinese and North Korean soldiers.
+Historian Max Hastings states that this figure is likely exaggerated, with a more realistic number being around 500,000 dead Chinese soldiers.
+Historian Hans van de Ven writes that reasonable estimates for Chinese and North Korean military casualties are roughly half a million casualties for each of their respective armies, or one million total.

-The Chinese and North Koreans estimated that about 390,000 soldiers from the US, 660,000 soldiers from South Korea and 29,000 other UN soldiers were "eliminated" from the battlefield.
-Western sources estimate the PVA suffered about 400,000 killed and 486,000 wounded, while the KPA suffered 215,000 killed, 303,000 wounded, and over 101,000 captured or missing.
-Cumings cites a much higher figure of 900,000 fatalities among Chinese soldiers.
+The American Department of Defense estimated the PVA suffered about 400,000 killed and 486,000 wounded, while the KPA suffered 215,000 killed, 303,000 wounded, and over 101,000 captured or missing.
+Cumings claims a much higher figure of 900,000 dead Chinese soldiers.

+Overall, 73% of Chinese infantry troops served in Korea (25 of 34 armies, or 79 of 109 infantry divisions, were rotated in).
+More than 52% of the Chinese air force, 55% of the tank units, 67% of the artillery divisions, and 100% of the railroad engineering divisions were sent to Korea as well.
+China spent over 10 billion yuan on the war (roughly US$3.3 billion), not counting USSR aid.
+This included US$1.3 billion in money owed to the Soviet Union by the end of it.
+This was a relatively large cost, as China had only 4% of the national income of the United States.
+Spending on the war constituted 34–43% of China's annual government budget from 1950 to 1953, depending on the year.
+Despite its underdeveloped economy, Chinese military spending was the world's fourth largest globally for the war's duration after that of the US, the Soviet Union, and the UK.

+Violations of the laws of war

+There were numerous atrocities and massacres of civilians throughout the war committed by all sides, starting in its first days.